-- 1. Only students with diplomas awarded on completing pre-university education (VWO) or senior general secondary education (HAVO), with profiles, or senior vocational education (MBO) in middle management as well as students that have completed specialist training or a vocational training programme designated by a ministerial regulation may be admitted to an Associate Degree and Bachelor's programme (Section 7.24 of the WHW.
+- 1. Only students with diplomas awarded on completing pre-university education (VWO) or senior general secondary education (HAVO), with profiles, or senior vocational education (MBO) in middle management as well as students that have completed specialist training or a vocational training programme designated by a ministerial regulation may be admitted to a Bachelor's programme (Section 7.24 of the WHW.
 Additional conditions for admission apply if a shortened programme is offered.
 Those conditions are set out in Article 7. - 2.
-Students with a certificate awarded on completing a foundation year or passing the final examination of a higher professional education (HBO) or academic higher education (WO) study programme are also entitled to be admitted to an Associate Degree and Bachelor's programme at a university of applied sciences.
+Students with a certificate awarded on completing a foundation year or passing the final examination of a higher professional education (HBO) or academic higher education (WO) study programme are also entitled to be admitted to a Bachelor's programme at a university of applied sciences.
 Students must, however, also meet any applicable requirements regarding their previous qualifications (paragraph 4) and any other additional requirements imposed (paragraph 5).
-(Section 7.28 of the WHW. - 3.
-All citizens that have access to education offered by research universities or universities of applied sciences in a country that has ratified the Convention on the Recognition of Qualifications concerning Higher Education in the European Region may also be admitted to an Associate degree and Bachelor's programme, without prejudice to the provisions in paragraphs 4 and 5 of this article and the provisions of Article 3.
-This right to enrolment does not apply if the Executive Board can prove that there is a substantial difference between the general admission requirements in the territory of the country concerned and the general requirements under or pursuant to the WHW.
-(Section 7.28 of the WHW. - 4.
+(Section 7.28 of the WHW). - 3.
+All citizens that have access to education offered by research universities or universities of applied sciences in a country that has ratified the Convention on the Recognition of Qualifications concerning Higher Education in the European Region may also be admitted to a Bachelor's programme, without prejudice to the provisions in paragraphs 4 and 5 of this article and the provisions of Article 3. - 4.
 The previous qualifications of students seeking enrolment in an Associate Degree and Bachelor's programme are subject to the following additional requirements in respect of HAVO and/or VWO diplomas, MBO diplomas and the teacher training programme for primary education. - a.
 The following additional educational entry requirements apply to students seeking admission on the basis of a HAVO or VWO diploma (Section 7.25(1) of the WHW).
 Students who do not have the required subject cluster or did not take the right subject may be admitted provided an assessment conducted before the commencement of the study programme demonstrates that, in terms of the subject matter, the student concerned meets similar requirements.
-(Section 7.25(5) of the WHW.)
-The requirements to be met by the student are as follows: Study programme specific:

-Based on a Secondary Education (VO) profile:
+(Section 7.25(5) of the WHW.) - The requirements to be met by the student are as follows: - Study programme specific: - Based on a Secondary Education (VO) profile:

-Study programme VWO C&M E&M N&G N&T HAVO C&M E&M N&G N&T IEM + (WiA orB) + + + + (WiAorB) + + + b.
+Study programme VWO HAVO C&M E&M N&G N&T C&M E&M N&G N&T

+IEM + (WiA orB) + + + + + (WiAorB) + + +

+b.
 Students who hold an MBO level 4 diploma have the right to admission if the diploma is in a related sector (Section 7.24(3) of the WHW).
 Students who do not hold an MBO level 4 diploma in a related sector may be admitted if it can be established by means of an assessment conducted before the study programme commences that they have satisfied requirements that are commensurate in terms of content (Section 7.25(5) of the WHW).
 Domains that are deemed not to be related are: